Mikoyan-Gurevich MiG-25: Gulf War

-On 30 January 1991, an IQAF MiG-25 claimed to have damaged a USAF F-15C with a R-40 missile in the Samurra Air Battle.
-Iraq later claimed it was shot down and fell in Saudi Arabia.
-However there is no evidence to support this.
-USAF records show no F-15 being listed as damaged or destroyed on the date in question.
-Additionally in accounts of the battle delivered by US pilots who participated no mention is made of US aircraft being damaged or destroyed.
+On 30 January 1991, two IQAF MiG-25s attacked a pair of USAF F-15Cs patrolling the Iranian border before being chased back to base by a second pair of F-15's.
+The IQAF claimed to have damaged an F-15C with an R-40 missile in the Samurra Air Battle, this claim was upgraded to a kill after the Iraqi government claimed a bedouin smugler discovered wreckage belonging to the F-15.
+However, in interviews given post-war, Iraqi pilots dispute this, stating that they were demoralized by their belief that they had not mounted a single successful interception.
+Additionally USAF records show no F-15 being listed as damaged or destroyed on the date in question, and in accounts of the battle delivered by US pilots who participated, including by the pilot whose aircraft was allegedly damaged, no mention is made of US aircraft being damaged or destroyed.

 After the war, on 27 December 1992, a U.S. F-16D downed an IQAF MiG-25 that violated the no-fly zone in southern Iraq with an AIM-120 AMRAAM missile.
 It was the first USAF F-16 air-to-air victory and the first AMRAAM kill.

 On 23 December 2002, an Iraqi MiG-25 shot down a U.S. Air Force unmanned MQ-1 Predator drone, which was performing armed reconnaissance over Iraq.
 This was the first time in history that an aircraft and an unmanned drone had engaged in combat.
 Predators had been armed with AIM-92 Stinger air-to-air missiles and were being used to "bait" Iraqi fighter aircraft, then run.
 In this incident, the Predator did not run, but instead fired one of the Stingers, which missed, while the MiG's missile did not.

 In August 2003, several dozen Iraqi aircraft, including MiG-25s, were discovered buried in the sand.